oracle/ka-oda-sample/README.md

 #from the root folder
 ```

-For full documentation of the custom components, see [blog post - Technical Details].
+For full documentation of the custom components, see the [technical details](https://app.compendium.com/api/post_attachments/f9f1f453-984c-4cea-91c4-715f3c285e57/view) from the blog post.

 ## Deployment